-Advisor: "Do you understand that service means that at all times you will be good-natured towards all other people, and will do your best to help them, even though it may not be convenient or pleasant or safe for you, and that you will expect no reward for so doing?"
+Advisor: "Do you understand that service means that at all times you will be good-natured towards all other people, and will do your best to help them.

 Advisor: "Do you understand that by becoming a Rover you are joining a brotherhood in which we want to help you carry out your ideals, and in which we ask you to obey our rules and carry out our motto?"